asontu/asontu.github.io/_posts/2020-04-02-a-better-way-to-do-dynamic-orderby-in-c-sharp.md

 	: Queryable.OrderBy(queryable, OrderFunctions[orderByField]);
 {% endhighlight %}

 Et voilà, from 34 lines of unreadable spaghetti to 10 lines of easily maintained and extendable code.
-Admittedly, the `Expression<Func<SearchResultItem, ` part is a bit lengthy and repetitive.
+This works, but the `Expression<Func<SearchResultItem, ` part is a bit lengthy and repetitive.
 Unfortunately `Expression<>` is a `sealed` class, but you can make a wrapper for it.
+This wrapper has the actual `Expression<Func<>>` as a property, and I like to make an interface that defines the property, so you could have multiple implementations like `OrderSitecoreBy<T>` and `OrderSqlBy<T>` based on their input-type (`SearchResultItem` in our case).
+As well this allows the `Dictionary<>` to return type `IOrderBy` rather than `dynamic`.
 The end result then looks like this:

 {% highlight c# linenos %}
-namespace My.Projects.Namespace
+// IOrderBy.cs

+public interface IOrderBy
 {
+	dynamic Expression { get; }
+}

+// OrderBy.cs

 using System;
 using System.Linq.Expressions;

-    public class OrderBy<T>
+public class OrderBy<T> : IOrderBy
 {
+	private readonly Expression<Func<SearchResultItem, T>> expression;

 	public OrderBy(Expression<Func<SearchResultItem, T>> expression)
 	{
-            this.Expression = expression;
+		this.expression = expression;
 	}

-        public Expression<Func<SearchResultItem, T>> Expression { get; }
+	public dynamic Expression => this.expression;
 }
-}

-// ...
+// Code that needs mapping from string to ordering-expression.

-private static readonly Dictionary<string, dynamic> OrderFunctions =
+private static readonly Dictionary<string, IOrderBy> OrderFunctions =
-	new Dictionary<string, dynamic>
+	new Dictionary<string, IOrderBy>
 	{
 		{ "hired", new OrderBy<DateTime>(x => x.DateHired) },
 		{ "name",  new OrderBy<string>(x => x.Name) },